zahra-abbasi-vault/zahra-abbasi-vault.github.io/_pages/cv.md

 ---

 ### Sampi Sorter for PFK Co.
 Contributed to the development of The Sampi Sorter, an intelligent agricultural grain sorter.
 In this industrial project, I served as an AI developer.
 My responsibilities included training a YOLO model for accurate bean detection and subsequently training a CNN to classify each detected bean into its respective category.
-This project presented challenging tasks in both detection and classification, ultimately improving efficiency in the sorting process.

 [Project Website: www.sorter.ir](https://www.sorter.ir/en/){:target="_blank"}

 ### Smart Pedestrian Crosswalk for PFK Co.